ellcrys/papers/README.md

    Any public node on the network must have the capability to act as git server allowing collaborators to fetch and pull git objects to/from repositories without needing to run their own servers.
 Users only need to use the `git remote` command to point the git client to the remote peer.
 The nodes on the network are able to bundle, unbundle, verify and perform other operations using git hooks [14].
 If collaborator intends to run their personal servers, they can do so by starting the network client, sync up with the network and interact directly with their node.

 3. **Storage:**
-   Decentralized storage protocols (e.g. Filecoin) have to enforce on-demand storage providers to comply with protocol rules that have mandated them to store all allocated objects for the duration covered by the fee received.
+   Decentralized storage protocols (e.g. Filecoin and Storj) have to enforce on-demand storage providers to comply with protocol rules that have mandated them to store all allocated objects for the duration covered by the fee received.
 We have opted to make storage voluntary and instead rely on a delegate-based system where a category of network participants provide storage to the rest of the network for a share of the annual coin inflation; This category of participants are known as “Archivers”.
     An archiver’s sole purpose is to store and maintain all data objects generated from the operations of the network.
-With the archivers active, miners, endorsers and validators may not need to store the entire state and objects of the network but may do so for latency and computational optimizations.
+With the archivers active, miners, endorsers, and validators may not need to store the entire state and objects of the network but may do so for latency and computational optimizations.
     Our storage layer will sit on top of IPFS where any node on the network can query or download any given piece of data at any time.

 4. **Cost:**